ropensci/rerddap/README.md

 Data files downloaded are cached in a single directory on your machine determined by the `hoardr` package.
 When you use `griddap()` or `tabledap()` functions, we construct a MD5 hash from the base URL, and any query parameters - this way each query is separately cached.
 Once we have the hash, we look in the cache directory for a matching hash.
 If there's a match we use that file on disk - if no match, we make a http request for the data to the ERDDAP server you specify.

-## ERDDAP servers
+## ERDDAP™ servers

-You can get a data.frame of ERDDAP servers using the function `servers()`.
+You can get a data.frame of ERDDAP™ servers using the function `servers()`.
 Most I think serve some kind of NOAA data, but there are a few that aren't NOAA data.
-If you know of more ERDDAP servers, send a pull request, or let us know.
+If you know of more ERDDAP™ servers, send a pull request, or let us know.

 ## Meta